Overview | Policy | Getting Started | Resources (Training & Documentation) | Plagiarism-Proofing Your Assignments | What to Do in Cases of Plagiarism

 Students should be informed that when a paper or assignment is submitted to Turnitin, either by the faculty/instructor or the student, that submission becomes part of the permanent master Turnitin database to which any future submissions will be compared for plagiarism checks.

-To request a Turnitin account under the JHU license, please email your request to CTL Help - firstname.lastname@example.org
+For faculty who would like to request a Turnitin account under the JHU license, please email your request to CTL Help - email@example.com

 Once you have an account, go to http://turnitin.com and enter your user name and password.